Cheam

 Cheam (/ˈtʃiːm/) is a suburb of London, England, 11 mi southwest of Charing Cross.
-It is divided into North Cheam, Cheam Village and South Cheam.
+Cheam is in the London Borough of Sutton and is divided into North Cheam, Cheam Village and South Cheam.
 Cheam Village contains the listed buildings Lumley Chapel and the 16th-century Whitehall.
 It is adjacent to two large parks, Nonsuch Park and Cheam Park.
 Nonsuch Park contains the listed Nonsuch Mansion.
 Parts of Cheam Park and Cheam Village are in a conservation area.
 Cheam is bordered by Worcester Park to the northwest, Morden to the northeast, Sutton to the east, Epsom, Ewell and Stoneleigh to the west and Banstead and Belmont to the south.

 History

 The Roman road of Stane Street forms part of the boundary of Cheam.
 The modern London Road at North Cheam follows the course of the Roman road through the area.
 It is designated A24.

 The village lay within the Anglo-Saxon administrative division of Wallington hundred.
 Cheam is mentioned in the Charters of Chertsey Abbey in 727, which mentions Cheam being given to the monastery of Chertsey in 675; the name appears as Cegeham.
 However, the Charters are of dubious origin and are now regarded as obvious fabrications.
 The name 'Cheam', based on Cegeham, may mean 'village or homestead by the tree-stumps'.